tpalanques/git-user-configurator/README.md

 # 6. Backlog
 * Add some validation on functions to check all received parameters
+* Add test to validate headers in all scripts
 * Actually do what project is meant to do